maddypetersen/pierce-hacker-submissions/lessons/Data_Analysis.md

 ## Materials

 Google Sheets and Google Docs are both free to use.
 A Google account is required to log in - if you have a gmail, log in with that.
-If not, you can create one for free here: [I'm an inline-style link](https://support.google.com/accounts/answer/27441?hl=en)
+If not, you can create one for free [here](https://support.google.com/accounts/answer/27441?hl=en).
 Since Google Sheets and Docs are web based, you do not need to download any programs.
 Just go to [docs.google.com](https://www.google.com/docs/about/) or [sheets.google.com](https://www.google.com/sheets/about/).
 You can access these websites on any browser.

 ## Overview